eightyfour/canny/mod/README.md

 ```
 Both URL's will be prefixed with /base/relativeURL/... .
 All absolute URL's like / or http:// or https:// won't be touched.

-Note: actually it's not supporting ./ ../ and so on and any other tag URL's like img, iFrames and so on.
+Note: actually it's only supporting link and script tags.
+Tags like img, iFrames and so on are not supported.
 If you need this please ask for it or send me a pull request ;)

 ### POST/GET
 To make a simple POST call the the server you can use the **doAjax** method.